 Historically, these pages have proven to be the hardest for plugin users to get working properly.
 Careful attention to this page, the Installation page, the Usage Notes page, and the WordPress Support Forums should help you out (hopefully a lot).
 For those who are more knowledgeable and interested in some technical details of WordPress, is the NOTE** below.

 Single Player Profile(Bio) Page

 This is just life in the world of WordPress.
-It can be done and I’ve helped a number of users do it in a variety of themes.
-Send me an e-mail (firstname.lastname@example.org) and I’ll try to help you out (especially if you buy me some coffee!).
+It can be done, and I’ve helped a number of users do it in a variety of themes.
+Please register for MSTW Gold Support to get help with plugin-theme integration.

 Player Gallery Page

 The player gallery page(s) can be embedded in a page or post using the [mstw_roster_gallery] shortcode.
 They can also be linked from somewhere on your site, for example, a menu item.

 If you wish to link to a player gallery page, it is recommended that you copy the

 /theme-templates directory to your theme’s (or preferable child theme’s) main directory.
 The plugin looks for

 taxonomy-team.php file in the active theme directory, and if it’s not there, uses the file in the plugin’s

 /theme-templates directory.
 The URL for a team gallery page looks something like: